 - This page, from the askpauline website, is also a helpful tool regarding evaluations: http://www.askpauline.com/hs/homeschoolevals.html

 PHILADELPHIA HOMESCHOOL EVALUATION DOCUMENTATION

-You can also click on these links (see below) to see copies of the letters that were sent:
+You can also click on this link (see below) to see a copy of the letter that was sent:

 This year’s homeschool paperwork requirements have changed quite a bit from years past.
 For more information on the changes in homeschool law, please click here: https://phillyhomeschool.wordpress.com/2015/01/05/new-pa-homeschool-regulations-for-2015/ Also, it is important to note that although less paperwork is now required, if you fail to provide the necessary paperwork in time, stiffer consequences may result.
 If you have questions about required paperwork in regard to homeschool law, HSLDA is always a great resource.
 Their website is: http://www.hslda.org/